 Benevolent Architecture: Sun shades than can support the weight of two people, and large air vent passages.
 Although most building designers probably wouldn't factor in teleportation.

-Big Bad: Hiram Burrows, who orchestrated the destruction of the legal government, the murder of the Empress, the abduction of the Empress's daughter and the framing of Corvo, all so he could gain power.
+Big Bad: Hiram Burrows, who deliberately caused the plague to wipe out the poor, orchestrated the destruction of the legal government, the murder of the Empress, the abduction of the Empress's daughter and the framing of Corvo, all so he could gain power (or cover up his involvement in the plague.
 Once you eliminate him, Havelock takes his place, styling himself the new Lord Regent.

 Big Fancy House: Anton Sokolov owns a very impressive house slash laboratory slash workshop on Kaldwin's Bridge (though he actually only appears to use a few small rooms of it as actual living space) and of course there's also the Boyle Estate in the rich district of town which really is a big, fancy house complete with its own private art gallery and expansive wine cellar, both of which Corvo can loot with impunity.